April 13, 2018

 “Increasingly, executives are relying on outside counsel to deliver capital asset planning and analysis solutions to uncover not only hurdles to transaction completion, but also the potential that exists to unlock hidden value,” says Tammy Carr, Principal at Mortenson.

-And problems are not the only concern, untapped opportunities often exist that executives can turn into significant ROI wins for the combined company.
+These problems are not the only concern.
+Untapped opportunities often exist that executives can turn into significant ROI wins for the combined company.

-With M&A activity gaining steam in 2017, executives thinking about a transaction should consider utilizing services like these to gain strategic and tactical leverage in their negotiation, due diligence and closing process.
-“Information is the currency of a successful deal, and more than ever executives need the most detailed and accurate information to drive a successful merger,” says Carr.
+With M&A activity gaining steam in 2018, executives thinking about a transaction should consider utilizing services like these to gain strategic and tactical leverage in their negotiation, due diligence and closing process.
+“Information is the currency of a successful deal, and more than ever executives need the most detailed and accurate information to drive its success,” says Carr.